kodecocodes/SC_SpiroMifsud/For Instructor/script-part1.md

 Run again.

 Great.
-Now we have our tableview looking nice and full of formatted data, which means we've successfully used oAuth to integrate third party data from Strava into our iOS app.
-Phew!
+Now we have our tableview looking nice and full of formatted data.

 TH - Conclusion
 ------------

-Allright, that's everything I'd like to cover in this screencast.

-At this point, you should understand how to use the OAuthSwift library to authenticate your Swift app with a 3rd party API, and acceess some data.

-If you'd like to learn more, stay tuned for my next screencast, where I'll show you how you get notified upon events from your web apps, using the power of web hooks.
+There you have it!
+You should now be able to authenticate and authorize a third party service with oAuth2 and use a token to access an API.Before we go, I'd like to thank Divyendu Singh for acting as the tech editor for this screencast.
+Follow him on Twitter and Strava!

 Now, if we could only get Strava to recognize coding as an official sports activity...ahh, a person can dream.